 Since 2007 Bristol has been selected as lead university to head the Cadence Academic Network in the area of Advanced Verification Methodology. (local CAN info)

 In collaboration with a consortium of local microelectronic design companies I have initiated the introduction of the MSc in Advanced Microelectronic Systems Engineering in 2006.
 I have been the Director of this MSc programme until 2010.
 The programme is now one of our established Advanced MSc programmes; it attracts excellent students and provides qualified graduates for the local and international microelectronics design industry.

 View complete publications list in the University of Bristol publications system

-Edit this profile If you are Dr Kerstin Eder, you can edit this page.
+Edit this profile If you are Professor Kerstin Eder, you can edit this page.
 Login required.